 Check Your Duplicate Submissions

-- Locate this form in the list, hover your mouse over it, and click the three dots > View Form Report
+- Locate this form in the list, hover your mouse over it, and click View report.

-- Click the total number of submits in the report
+- In the SOURCE table, click the total number of submits in the report.

 If there is an asterisk next to some of the duplicated email addresses, this means that the data has been overwritten by Act-On due to a recognized cookie from a previous submission.
 You can hover your mouse over that row to see the address that was actually provided.